marinamen/unit4_project/README.md

 # Background

 - For our Unit 4 and final G11 CS project we were tasked with re-creating a online board system such as reddit.
-Solely evaluated using Criteria C, D and E using a MVP.In accordance with this I chose to develop a redesign that would solely surround fashion, I got some inspiration from Pinterest *[1]*
+Solely evaluated using Criteria C, D and E using a MVP.
+- In accordance with this I chose to develop a redesign that would solely surround fashion, I got some inspiration from Pinterest *[1]*

 ## Success Criteria